AVStreamAI/AVStream-UWB-Tracker/README.md

 17. Calibrate the HEX positions, PTZ placement, ANCHORS placement to achieve correct PTZ movement.
 18. Enjoy.

+I don't remember which part of which source codes i've used on this project, because i've doing it time-to-time for almost 8 months at my free time.
+So if you find any parts of your code, please send me a message and i will indicate your involvement.

+The most of the final code and python scripts for Touchdesigner are created with OpenAI ChatGPT4 and then 4o.

 My tg: https://t.me/Kvanterbreher
 My tg channel: https://t.me/avstream